LimberDuck/limberduck_org_julio_7/docs/tools/nessus-file-reader/programming.rst

       print(f'Nessus Scan Information Plugin Output:\n{pido_19506}')

-If you know that interesting you plugin occurs more than ones for particular host e.g. "Netstat Portscanner (SSH)" use below function
+If you know that interesting you plugin occurs more than ones for particular host, e.g., "Netstat Portscanner (SSH)" use below function

 .. code-block:: python
    :linenos:
+   :emphasize-lines: 8

    import nessus_file_reader as nfr